 KCVP Change in Services

-The King County Veterans Program (KCVP) Seattle office will be relocating from Belltown to Northgate in early 2021.
-KCVP Seattle staff are providing services virtually until the transition to the new Northgate location is complete.
+The King County Veterans Program (KCVP) Seattle office has relocated from Belltown to Northgate.
+The new location at the Northgate Executive Center II is now open for in-person services.
 No changes are being made to KCVP Tukwila.

 KCVP Seattle staff can be reached during normal business hours Monday through Friday 8:30 am – 4:30 pm (closed 12-1 pm) at 206-477-8282.